jdabbasi990/Flutter-karachi-challenge-screen-1/README.md

 - Stacked icon to show the notification bade in bottom nave bar.
 - Other requirments are also added.

-## Installation process just clone the repo and copy the images and lib folder to your project
+## Installation process just clone the repo and copy the images and lib folder to your project.

 ## output